 - PERT is used where the nature of the job is non-repetitive.
 In contrast to, CPM involves the job of repetitive nature.

 - There is a demarcation between critical and non-critical activities in CPM, which is not in the case of PERT.

 - PERT is best for research and development projects, but CPM is for non-research projects like construction projects.

-- Crashing is a compression technique applied to CPM, to shorten the project duration, along with least additional cost.
+- Crashing is a compression technique applied to CPM, to shorten the project duration, along with the least additional cost.
 The crashing concept is not applicable to PERT.

 The difference between these two project management tools is getting blurred as the techniques are merged with the passage of time.
 That is why, in most projects, they are being used as a single project.
-The primary point that distinguishes PERT from CPM is that the former gives the extreme importance of time, i.e. if the time is minimised, consequently the cost will also be reduced.
-However, cost optimisation is the basic element, in the latter.
+The primary point that distinguishes PERT from CPM is that the former gives the extreme importance of time, i.e. if the time is minimized, consequently the cost will also be reduced.
+However, cost optimization is the basic element, in the latter.